stleary/stars-at-night/readme.txt

 = Where did you get the planet and satellite data? = The Planet, ISS, and Iridium flare data is obtained by parsing the response to a GET request to http://www.heavens-above.com.

+= What is the refresh parameter for?
+What is the transient cache and why should I care? =

+Much of the information in the astronomical tables is obtained, with permission, from www.heavens-above.com.
+However, due to poor design by many mobile app writers, the server is getting hammered with requests.
+To mitigate what is in effect an accidental denial-of-service, heavens-above limits the number of times per day that a given webpage can request data.
+Stars-at-night prevents the problem from occurring by maintaining a Wordpress-supported transient table in the webserver database, so we only have to send a request to heavens-above once, no matter how many people are using your website.
+The cache is automatically refreshed when the requested time range or  location parameters in the shortcode change.
+Suppose that  a bug results in data display problems.
+Once the bad data gets into the cache, you might want to clear it out, rather than waiting a day or so for the cache to refresh due to exceeding the time range.
+This parameter allows you to force the cache to clear on the next page display.
+Webmasters are cautioned not to leave this parameter always set, or heavens-above.com may stop servicing your requests.
+I think this may happen after about 20 requests in a given day, from a given webpage, and I think it lasts for 1 day.

 = Can you provide more astronomical data and images? =